-- The fuel fill deck fitting is marked "GAS". - If you have problems filling the fuel tank, see if the fuel fill hose or fuel tank vent hose is kinked or collapsed. - If there are no visible signs of a problem, contact your local dealer.
+- Depending on engine type, the fuel fill deck fitting is marked either GAS or DIESEL. - If you have problems filling the fuel tank, see if the fuel fill hose or fuel tank vent hose is kinked or collapsed. - If there are no visible signs of a problem, contact your local dealer.

-Anti-siphon Valve
+Anti-siphon Valve (Gas Engine Only)

-- If an engine running problem is diagnosed as fuel starvation, check the anti-siphon valve. - If the valve is stuck or clogged, ONLY change or replace it while the engine is Off. - NEVER run the engine with the anti-siphon valve removed, except in an emergency. - The anti-siphon valve is a vital fuel system part. - If the fuel line ruptures, this valve prevents the siphoning of fuel from the tank. - The valve is located on the fuel tank, where the fuel feed line attaches to the tank. - This spring-loaded valve is opened by fuel pump vacuum.
+- If an engine running problem is diagnosed as fuel starvation, check the anti-siphon valve. - If the valve is stuck or clogged, ONLY change or replace it while the engine is Off. - NEVER run the engine with the anti-siphon valve removed, except in an emergency. - The anti-siphon valve is a vital fuel system part. - If the fuel line ruptures, this valve prevents the siphoning of fuel from the tank. - The valve is located on the fuel tank, where the fuel feed line attaches to the tank. - The valve is spring loaded and is opened by fuel pump vacuum.

-Fuel Filters
+Gas Engine Fuel Filters